Scott Pruitt's resignation as EPA chief heralded by some lawmakers as 'long overdue'

 In announcing his resignation on July 5, Trump said Pruitt had “done an outstanding job” leading the EPA and “will always be thankful to him for this.”

-The resignation sparked varied responses from lawmakers.
+The resignation sparked a variety of responses from lawmakers.

-Republican Rep. Elise Stefanik, of New York, said it’s “time for new leadership at the EPA” after the resignation.
+Sen. Chuck Grassley, R-Iowa, said Trump "made the right decision" in accepting the resignation of Pruitt.

-“There have been too many ethical lapses under Administrator Pruitt’s watch and this decision is in the best interests of the agency and our country,” she said in a statement.
-“I look forward to working with our next EPA Administrator to protect the environmental interests of our district, which is the proud home of the Adirondacks.”
+"Administrator Pruitt’s ethical scandals and his undermining of the President’s commitment to biofuels and Midwest farmers were distracting from the agency’s otherwise strong progress to free the nation of burdensome and harmful government regulations," he said.
+"Fewer things are more important for government officials than maintaining public trust.
+Administrator Pruitt, through his own actions, lost that trust."

 Sen. Tom Carper, the top Democrat on the Environment and Public Works Committee, said Pruitt made the EPA “a punchline.”
 And while he heralded Pruitt’s resignation, he said it was “long overdue.”